Inpulso-Tecnologia/FlCoreDOCFULL/docs/Tecnico/Classes do Apex/SectionConversa.rst

 @AuraEnabled
 sectionDate

-Cria a variável pública do tipo Date.
+Cria a variavel publica do tipo Date.

 Assinatura